MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Essbase.md

 ## Iterative filter application when adding dimension levels in DirectQuery mode

-When interacting in DirectQuery mode with a multidimensional cube data source (like Oracle’s Essbase), Power BI displays the cube’s dimensions and levels in the **Fields** pane.
+When interacting in DirectQuery mode with a multidimensional cube data source (like Oracle's Essbase), Power BI displays the cube's dimensions and levels in the **Fields** pane.

 [ ![Dimension and levels](./media/essbase/iterative-DQ-dimensions-and-levels.png) ](./media/essbase/iterative-DQ-dimensions-and-levels.png#lightbox)